 Graduate Record Exam (GRE)

 The applicant must provide scores from the GRE taken within the past five years.
-Upload your GRE score report to OTCAS
+Murray State University designation code: 1494

-Prior to the deadline, the applicant must apply through Occupational Therapy College Application Service (OTCAS) to Murray State University
+Prior to the deadline, the applicant must apply through Occupational Therapy Centralized Application System (OTCAS) and designate Murray State University to receive the application.

 English proficiency requirements